nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_testing.rst

          OK

       Note that you will get an error message if a UDP packet is lost.
-      For example, this error indicates that a packet is lost in the downlink to the nRF9160 DK:
+      For example, this error indicates that a packet is lost in the downlink to the nRF91 Series DK:

       .. parsed-literal::
          :class: highlight